US gun control: What is the NRA and why is it so powerful?

 What is the NRA?

 NRA stands for National Rifle Association.
-The group was founded in 1871 as a recreational group designed to "promote and encourage rifle shooting on a scientific basis".
+The group was founded in 1871 by two US Civil War veterans as a recreational group designed to "promote and encourage rifle shooting on a scientific basis".

 In 1975, it began attempting to influence policy directly via a newly formed lobbying arm, the Institute for Legislative Action.
 In 1977 it formed its own Political Action Committee (PAC), to channel funds to legislators.